voiestad/fileshare/README.md

-# file-share
+# fileshare
-File sharing website
+A file sharing website written in Go